ABSanthosh/SWENG-881--Course-Project/Readme.md

 ## 5.1 Test Group Definition

-The team's organization of test cases into groups and subgroups mirrors the organization of the test cases numbering pattern, as described in [Section 3.2](#32-test-tools-formats-and-organizational-scheme).
+The team's organization of test cases into groups and subgroups mirrors the organization of the test case numbering pattern, as described in [Section 3.2](#32-test-tools-formats-and-organizational-scheme).
 The tests are divided into four distinct testing groups, one for each type of testing performed:

 | Group                 | Objective                                                                                                                                                                                                                                                                                                                  |
 | --------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |